The Client List (TV series)

-The Client List is an American television drama series based on the 2010 television film of the same name, which aired on the Lifetime network.
-The series stars Jennifer Love Hewitt, who starred in the film, though she plays a different character in a premise that is slightly different from the film.
+The Client List is an American drama television series based on the 2010 television film of the same name, which aired on the Lifetime network.
+The series stars Jennifer Love Hewitt, who starred in the film, though she plays a different character, in a premise that is slightly different from the film.
 The series premiered on Sunday, April 8, 2012.

-Lifetime ordered an initial 10 episodes for the first season and on May 7, 2012, renewed the series for a second season of 15 episodes to air March 10, 2013.
-On November 1, 2013, Lifetime cancelled the series after two seasons.
+Lifetime ordered an initial 10 episodes for the first season, and on May 7, 2012, the network renewed the series for a second season of 15 episodes to air March 10, 2013.
+On November 1, 2013, Lifetime cancelled the series, after two seasons.